TeamGloomy/TeamGloomy.github.io/pages/mydoc/stm32_sbc.md

 Once downloaded, use a flashing application like Win32DiskImager or baleanaEtcher.
 You can follow the [official Raspberry Pi instructions](https://www.raspberrypi.org/documentation/installation/installing-images/) for further details.

 When the image of your choice has been flashed, the Duet 3 can be connected to via the hostname "duet3".
 It comes preconfigured with mDNS enabled (via avahi), SSH activated (on the lite version only) and the standard credentials "pi" and "raspberry".
 To set up WiFi, you can edit "wpa_supplicant.conf" on the SD card (first partition), see [here](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) for instructions.

+{% include important.html content="The DuetPi with GUI image does not have a wpa_supplicant.conf file.
+This will have to be created manually" %}

 If you want to enable SSH on the DuetPi with GUI image, SSH can be enabled by placing a file named ssh, without any extension, onto the boot partition of the SD card from another computer (this is only needed for the GUI version).
 When the Pi boots, it looks for the ssh file.
 If it is found, SSH is enabled and the file is deleted.
 The content of the file does not matter; it could contain text, or nothing at all.